popphp/pop-dir/README.md

 $dir->emptyDir(true);
 ```

-The `true` flag will remove the actually directory as well.
+The `true` flag will remove the actual directory as well.